raffo93p/sfdx-easy-sources/README.md

 - Delete: Bulk deletes a single permission from all the resources of the same type (only applies to Profiles, PermissionSets and Record Types)
 - Minify: Bulk deletes each entry that doesn't add value to the file (example: a permission in a profile xml which has all permissions set to false)
 - Clean: Bulk deletes all the references that are not present in the target org or in the repository
+- Clearempty: Removes empty CSV files and folders from the generated CSV files (available for Object Translations and Translations)

 # Disclaimer
 - Please experiment at first inside a dummy project!